The Difference Between Cooking for Pleasure or As A Career

 To bridge the gap between the culinary skills people want and the amount of time and money they’re willing to expend to get them, many locations (including the prestigious Culinary Institute of America and Le Cordon Bleu cooking schools, as well as community colleges and technical training centers) offer low- to mid-range culinary courses that last anywhere from a few days to a few weeks.

-Depending on where you go and what level of coursework you’re looking for, you can learn basic knife skills, increase your knowledge of baking, or specialize in certain types of cuisine like Italian or vegetarian cooking.
-You can continue taking classes on a one-by-one basis until you earn a degree or its equivalent, or you can take only one or two courses before starting to put your new skills to use at home.
+Depending on where you go and what level of coursework you’re looking for, you can learn basic knife skills, increase your baking knowledge, or specialize in certain types of cuisine like Italian or vegetarian cooking.
+You can continue taking classes one by one until you earn a degree or its equivalent, or you can take only one or two courses before starting to put your new skills to use at home.

 “Trying On” a Culinary Education

-One of the benefits of these individual courses that isn’t highly advertised by the culinary schools that offer them is that they provide students with the opportunity to “try on” a culinary career for a few short weeks.
-Taking one or two courses allows you to determine the amount of work and studying that goes into culinary school without making the commitment for a two- or four-year degree.
+One of the benefits of these individual courses that aren’t highly advertised by the culinary schools that offer them is that they provide students with the opportunity to “try on” a culinary career for a few short weeks.
+In addition, taking one or two courses allows you to determine the amount of work and studying that goes into culinary school without committing to a two- or four-year degree.

-These types of courses may also provide a way for you determine if you’d like to learn within the structure of a culinary institution, or if you’d prefer a more hands-on approach in an actual restaurant kitchen.
+These courses may also provide a way for you to determine if you’d like to learn within the structure of a culinary institution or if you’d prefer a more hands-on approach in an actual restaurant kitchen.

-Few students, in any field, go into their career training without any prior knowledge.
-Almost no one goes to school to become a graphic designer without any knowledge of drawing and computers, and few pharmacy technician students don’t already have an understanding of the human body and how they might like to help patients in a health care setting.
+Few students in any field go into their career training without prior knowledge.
+For example, almost no one goes to school to become a graphic designer without any knowledge of drawing and computers, and few pharmacy technician students don’t already understand the human body and how they might like to help patients in a healthcare setting.

 Read, Read and Read Some More